keyvan-m-sadeghi/volume-buttons/README.md

 # To Elon and whomever else considering Volume Buttons

 Don't be an ass!
 Put your money where your mouth is.
-Open source everything, now. #Singularity is a lie you keep telling yourself, long live #Plurality!
+Open source everything, now.
+Centralized control is a lie you keep telling yourself, long live #Plurality!
 LFG!!!